SasidharPV/percyAI/README.md

 ### Pricing Considerations

-This solution accelerator deploys multiple resources.
+This Enterprise AI deploys multiple resources.
 Evaluate the cost of each component prior to deployment.

 The following are links to the pricing details for some of the resources:
 - [Azure OpenAI service pricing](https://azure.microsoft.com/pricing/details/cognitive-services/openai-service/).
 GPT and embedding models are charged separately.